Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

     </System>
 </Event>
 ````````````
 To specify XML attributes in an eventkey, use the format `{eventkey}_attributes.{attribute_name}`.
-For example, to specify the `Name` attribute of the `Provider` tag in the rule file, it would look like this:
+For example, to specify the `Name` attribute of the `Provider` element in a rule file, it would look like this:

 ``````
 detection: